NIHOPA/predictivebreakthroughs/README.md

 ### Breakthrough candidate generation

 * Logistic regression and breakthrough candidate generation scripts are in the breakthrough_candidates_code_py subfolder.
 Folder paths to the breakthrough data, trajectory output and regression/candidate output will need to be provided in the code, after which run logistic_regression.py to train a regressor and predict candidates for the SetA/B period, and breakthrough_candidates.py to filter them for breakthrough signals.

+# License

+Use of this software requires a license.
+No rights are granted beyond the view access permitted by the GitHub Terms and Conditions.
+Please contact the authors for a license agreement if you wish to use this software.